-A Risk Assessment & management policy which formed part of our forward plan in 2017 has been prepared and approved enabling the charity to manage risk in a professional manner.
+A Risk Assessment & Management policy which formed part of our forward plan in 2017 has been prepared and approved enabling the charity to manage risk in a professional manner.
 We conduct quarterly risk assessments.
-Additionally, the charity now has a complaints policy and clear action guidelines.
+Additionally, the charity has a complaints policy and clear action guidelines.

-Trustees continue to meet quarterly with weekly "operations conference calls" to ensure no application or issue slips through the net in between meetings.
+Trustees continue to meet quarterly via zoom with weekly "operations conference emails" to ensure no application or issue slips through the net in between meetings.

-Robert Nieri, is our legal counsel from Brabners LLC in Manchester and continues to provide oversight and advice as required to the Trustees.
+Robert Nieri, is our legal council from Shoosmiths and continues to provide oversight and advice as required to the Trustees.